gizatechxyz/giza-cli/docs/README.md

 The CLI will serve as the main entrypoint for Giza Platfrom for developers.
 It aims to provide a tool to ease the managing of resources that exists in Giza Plarform.

-For now it provides two capabilities:
+For now it provides the following capabilities:

 * User related utilities, like `create` or `login`
 * Model transpilation with `transpile`
+* Create a proof from of a `casm.json` file with `prove`

 In the future each new resource added to Giza will have its corresponding capabaility in the CLI.